Exhibition Graphics

 What

-The brochure’s full outside spread.
+The brochure’s full exterior spread.

-The brochure’s full inside spread.
+The brochure’s full interior spread.

 Why